nnttoo/indonesiaaddselector/Readme.md

 # Indonesia Address Selector Pure JS #

-Make an address selector on your website, for shipping addresses or something like that, with pure javascript and static files without a database.
+Make an Indonesian address selector on your website, for shipping addresses or something like that, with pure javascript and static files without a database.

 ## Demo
 [Demo Page](https://nnttoo.github.io/indonesiaaddselector/)